Eryk-Mozdzen/minisumo-sneak100/README.md

 </p>

 ### In progress:
-- write and debug library
+- solder motor controllers and remaining connectors
-- print plastic elements
+- write and debug library components

 ### To do:
-- solder motor controllers and remaining connectors
+- print plastic elements
 - shape blade
 - create program structure
 - GUI